Skip to content

 1 Purpose

-To outline the processes required for the proposal, establishment, monitoring and termination of Cotutelle PhD programs involving the University and international partner institutions.
+To outline the processes required for the proposal, establishment, monitoring and termination of Cotutelle PhD programs involving the University (UniSQ) and international partner universities.

 2 Scope

-This Procedure does not apply to Coursework Dual Awards and Joint Degrees.
+This procedure does not apply to Coursework Programs.

 3 Procedure Overview

-Entry requirements for the Cotutelle PhD program (DPHC) are the same as for the DPHD.
+Entry requirements for the Cotutelle PhD program (DPHC) are the same as for the Doctor of Philosophy (DPHD).

-Cotutelle PhD programs are established by the University with international partner institutions to provide Students with access to combinations of study which are beyond the scope of a single country and/or institution to offer.
-Cotutelle PhD programs with international partner institutions at a similar or higher world ranking to the University are preferred, especially in the University's flagship areas of research and/or where the Cotutelle program is supported by external research funding.
+Cotutelle PhD programs are established by UniSQ with international partner universities to provide Students with access to combinations of study which are beyond the scope of a single country or university to offer.
+Cotutelle PhD programs with international partner universities at a similar or higher world ranking to UniSQ are preferred, especially in the University's flagship areas of Research or where the Cotutelle program is supported by external Research funding.

 4 Procedures